git-gauravtech/olms/README.md

 *   **DAA Integration (Simulated):**
     *   The system is designed to incorporate algorithms like Graph Coloring, 0/1 Knapsack, Greedy algorithms, and Dijkstra’s algorithm.
     *   These are conceptualized as C++ programs.
 The Node.js backend simulates calling these programs, providing input, and receiving output.
     *   Admins can trigger these optimization simulations from a dedicated page in the web application.
+The system displays the simulated inputs, outputs, and potential database impact for Admin review.
+The actual application of these algorithm-driven suggestions to the live database is a conceptual next step for a more advanced version, maintaining the current semi-automated approach.

 ## 3. User Roles and Permissions